James DiMarzio,

 What does this mean?

-The Collection System's personnel are trained in the efficient use of high velocity sewer cleaners, Closed Circuit Television (CCTV) equipment, and other large pieces of construction equipment to tackle most any type of cleaning or digging job to keep our sewers running efficiently and properly.
+The Collection System's personnel are trained in the efficient use of high velocity sewer cleaners, Closed Circuit Television (CCTV) equipment, and other large pieces of construction equipment to tackle cleaning and digging jobs to keep our sewers running efficiently.

-The City of Canton has a long history, dating back to the late 1800's, of engineers designing and installing sewer systems that range from 6 to 72 inches in diameter.
-These sewers in turn collect and transport wastewater to the City's Water Reclamation Facility, located at 3530 Central Avenue S.E.
-This is where our entire residential, commercial and industrial wastewater is properly treated and disposed of prior to discharging into the Nimishillen Creek.
+The City of Canton has a long history, dating back to the late 1800's, of engineers who designed and installed sewer systems that range from 6 to 72 inches in diameter.
+These sewers in turn collect and transport wastewater to the City's Water Reclamation Facility, located at 3530 Central Avenue SE, where residential, commercial and industrial wastewater is properly treated and disposed of prior to discharging into the Nimishillen Creek.

-In addition to sewers, the Department is responsible for five sanitary lift stations throughout the city.
-These facilities, all of which have been updated and modernized over the last ten years, provide pumping assistance to our sewer lines that otherwise would drain by gravity.
-In addition, all of our lift stations are provided with a wireless network called a Supervisory Control and Data Acquisition System which provides real-time data to the department's computer systems.
+In addition to sewers, the department is responsible for five sanitary lift stations throughout the city.
+These facilities, all of which have been updated and modernized over the last ten years, provide pumping assistance to our sewer lines that otherwise would drain slowly by gravity.
+In addition, lift stations are provided with a wireless network called a Supervisory Control and Data Acquisition System which provides real-time data to the department's computer systems.

 Under Ohio Revised Code Section Chapter 729, the department funding is collected solely through residents' monthly sewer rates.